 "Moving expenses," as used in this policy, mean the actual expenses of transporting immediate household effects, furnishings, and personal effects of the employee and members of his or her household, as well as expenses of packing, crating, and insurance for such goods and effects.
 "Household goods" is construed to include the employee's professional library and, in some cases, professional collections.
 Moving expenses may also include the travel expenses of the employee and his or her dependents one way to the employment location, based on current UNM travel allowances ("Travel" Policy 4030, UBP).
 UNM does not pay or reimburse expenses for moving animals (other than household pets), camper trailers, boats, and other non-household items.
 Also, UNM does not pay or reimburse expenses incurred in any real estate transactions associated with the move nor generally for storage of household goods, except storage at the destination for up to thirty (30) days.

 3. Eligible Employees

 3.1.
-This policy pertains to new non-temporary, full-time faculty, administrative, and professional staff employees.
+This policy pertains to new post-doctoral fellows; non-temporary, full-time faculty; and administrative and professional staff employees.

 3.2.
 If employees fail to fulfill their contract or appointment obligations after having had their moving expenses paid for or reimbursed, employees are required to repay a prorated portion of their reimbursement.
 For purposes of this policy, a new employee failing to complete one year of service at UNM shall be assumed to have not fully met the appointment obligation.